-It’s very common for children to be fearful or stressed when it comes to visiting the dentist.
-After all, many adults share those same feelings, so you can imagine how it can be overwhelming for kids sometimes.
-Here are some tips on how to help children manage their feelings when visiting the dentist and how to make every pediatric dental appointment a positive experience for your kids.
+It’s common for children to be fearful or stressed when it comes to visiting the dentist.
+After all, many adults share those same feelings, so you can imagine how overwhelming it can be for kids.
+Here are some dental anxiety management tips to help children cope with their emotions and how to make every pediatric dental appointment a positive experience for your kids.

 Be Open and Honest With Your Kids

-It’s generally a good idea to be open and honest with children when it comes to dental procedures.
-It’s natural to be fearful of the unknown, so a child that understands what is happening and why it is happening is more likely to make it through the procedure without any serious problems or stress.
+It’s generally a good idea to be open and honest with children when it comes to dental anxiety management.
+It’s natural to be fearful of the unknown, so a child that understands what is happening and why it is happening is more likely to make it through the procedure without serious problems or stress.
 Taking it slow and sharing the details of the procedure ahead of time can go a long way in calming an anxious patient.

-When your kids ask you questions about visiting the dentist or what they can except, don’t shy away from answering.
+When your kids ask you questions about visiting the dentist or what they can expect, don’t shy away from answering.
 If they sense you are holding back or being dishonest, it could inadvertently have a negative impact on the way they approach the dentist that can carry into adulthood.
-Try to answer clearly and honestly, while also reassuring your kids that it will be over quickly and the dentist is there to help.
+Try to answer clearly and honestly while also reassuring your kids that it will be over quickly and the dentist is there to help.
 Reiterate that everybody goes to the dentist, including their friends.
-Even their pets need dental care!
 It helps make the event more relatable.

 Try to Understand What Is Triggering Your Child’s Fears